FDA Drug Safety Podcast: FDA Reduces Dose of Acetaminophen in Combination Prescription Products

 Updated information about drugs with emerging safety concerns is available 24 hours a day at our Web site W-W-W dot F-D-A dot GOV slash D-R-U-G-S.

-- FDA Drug Safety Podcast: FDA Reduces Dose of Acetaminophen in Combination Prescription Products (MP3 - 2.6MB)
+- FDA Drug Safety Podcast: FDA Reduces Dose of Acetaminophen in Combination Prescription Products (MP3 - 2.6MB) [ARCHIVED]

 FDA Drug Safety Communication: Prescription Acetaminophen Products to be Limited to 325 mg Per Dosage Unit; Boxed Warning Will Highlight Potential for Severe Liver Failure